AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 # Fabric Activity Cockpit
 ## Introduction

-The objective of this solution is to create a Fabric architecture that uses the Power BI REST API to import PBI tenant-level activity metadata (activity events).
+The objective of this solution is to create a Fabric architecture that uses the Power BI REST API to import PBI tenant-level activity metadata ([Admin - Get Activity Events](https://learn.microsoft.com/en-us/rest/api/power-bi/admin/get-activity-events)).

 This information gives PBI Admins a birds-eye view of the activities being undertaken within the Fabric tenant and whether this conforms with company governance policies.